tengku-hanis/webinar_biblio24-09-2020/README.md

-# Material for webinar: An intoroduction to bibliometric analysis using R
+# Material for webinar: An introduction to bibliometric analysis using R
 1. Slides
 2. R script
 3. bibliometric data